 When I was younger and really struggled with depression and anxiety in a bad way, I was convinced that I would never live a normal life.
 In my case, this belief absolved me of any responsibility to turn my life around.
 Pushing past this bullshit was one of the single most beneficial things I have ever accomplished, and opened the floodgates for good shit to happen in my life.

 Although this is sometimes referred to as keeping your “Vibes High”, I prefer to think of it as plain old mind over matter.
 Think positive and just keep getting back up again.

 Do you Woo?

-I still kind of think of myself as a skeptic but to be honest, as long as I look at all these things in a concrete, psychologically driven manner (basically skimming over the words “Universe” or “Divine Power”) I can really see the value.
+I still think of myself as a skeptic witch but to be honest, as long as I look at all these things in a concrete, psychologically driven manner (basically skimming over the words “Universe” or “Divine Power”) I can really see the value.

 Not to mention that I have had some crazy good things happen once I started breaking down my beliefs and working on visualization and journaling.
 Who knows, maybe in another year I’ll be bathing in essential oils and tanning by the light of a Himalayan Salt Lamp in my crystal palace.
 There’s still time!